What is a progress bar?

 Why fake it?

-A good user interface provides feedback to its user.
-Feedback is especially important when a user action prompts some delayed or asynchronous action, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.
+A good UI provides feedback to its users.
+Feedback is especially important when user action prompts a delayed or asynchronous effect, such as downloading a file, initiating a process, or submitting a request that must be validated by a server.

 A progress bar has three states: idle, loading, and complete.
-(In actual practice, it would also has a fourth state, error).
+(In practice, it would also have a fourth state: error).
 In addition to designing each state and working out the transitions between those states, be sure to also protect against certain events in certain states.
 For example, whatever event brought the user from idle to loading should no longer work once they’ve reached that loading state.
 Finally, if you’re expecting a long load, offer an option to cancel the process.